KunaalNaik/KunaalNaik/README.md

 -->

 ### About Me
-I love teaching Data Science and am an avid learner.
-I want inspire aspirants to get a Data Science job.
-I have over 10 years of Experience in the field of Data Science across domains such as Marketing, Insurance, HR and Retail.
-Currently I work at Dell as an Marketing Advisor.

-### Data Science Coach
-Apart from my professional background, I love to teach Data Science.
+I am the Founder of Data Science Masterminds and I am on a Mission to help 1 Million ⚡ Data Professionals and Non-Programmers learn and apply Data Science effectively.
+That too using Non-Linear Methods of Learning.

 I have taught over 50 Corporates/Institutes including CITI Bank, Genpact, Fidelity, Corporate Executive Board, Madras School of Economics.

+### Work
+I currently work in Dell as Sr. Data Scientist.

 ### What do I do for Fun?
+- I Scuba Dive when I can 😄
+- I love to talk to new people and learn from them.
+I love hosting people on my Podcast
-- I love Scuba Diving
+- I love to travel, eat food and explore with my partner
-- Apprentice Philosopher
-- Lifeaholic Evangelist

 ### Dashboards
 - [Super Store Dashboard](https://public.tableau.com/app/profile/kunaal.naik/viz/SuperStore_Aug2021/Dashboard1?publish=yes)